datastax/dsbulk/manual/settings.md

 This acts as a safeguard to prevent overloading the cluster.
 Reduce this value when the throughput for reads and writes cannot match the throughput of connectors, and latencies get too high; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory, or some queries will timeout.

+When connecting to DataStax Astra clusters, a rate limit is always enforced.
+By default, the limit is 4,096 operations per second and per coordinator; therefore, if no rate limit is set, and the cluster is an Astra cluster, DSBulk will automatically apply an appropriate limit and log a message.

 This setting applies a "hard" limit to the gloabl throughput, capping it at a fixed value.
 If you need a a soft throughput limit, you should use `maxInFlight` instead.

 Note that this setting is implemented by a semaphore and may block application threads if there are too many in-flight requests.